Hair Loss Conditions

 With the exception of androgenic alopecia, most hair loss conditions affect a relatively small percentage of people.

 Androgenic (Androgenetic) Alopecia A genetically determined disorder that is the most common form of hair loss in both men and women.
-It is often referred to as male or female pattern baldness.
-The actual pattern of hair loss affects men and women differently.
+It is often referred to as female or male pattern baldness.
+The actual pattern of hair loss in women is different than in men.

 Totalis A form of alopecia areata that causes the complete loss of all scalp hair .